dwuab/WEScall/README.md

 ## 1. Description

-The WES genotype calling (WEScall) pipeline can perform variant calling of whole exome sequencing (WES) data as well as whole genome sequencing (WGS) data.
-It can call genotypes accurately in both target and off-target regions by making full utilization of off-target reads.
+**WEScall** is a genotype calling pipeline for whole exome sequencing (WES) data. **WESCall** can analyze both target and off-target data, and is a useful tool to facilitate WES sutides with decent amount of off-target data.
+WEScall can also analyze WGS data.
 WEScall can:

-* runs on HPC cluster, can be configured to support PBS, SGE and other environments.
+* run on HPC cluster, can be configured to run on PBS, SGE and other environments.
-* handles cluster specifics internally and users don't need to worry about the scheduler usage.
-* runs automatically in parallel to make optimal use of resources where possible.
+* run in parallel whenever possible to make optimal use of resources.

 ## 2. Citation for our pipeline